 - (c) A leave of absence without pay will normally commence on July 1 or January 1.
 Applications will be sent to the Dean by March 1 for a leave commencing on July 1 and September 1 for a leave commencing on January 1.
-The Employer will inform the Member in writing prior to April 15 for a leave commencing on July 1 or prior to October 15 for a leave commencing on January 1 of all agreed terms and conditions upon which the granting of leave is based, including a reference to the specific section(s) of the Collective Agreement which governs the type of leave granted and specifying a deadline (noted in Article 35.1[d]) for acceptance or rejection of the said terms and conditions). - (d) The Member will not be deemed to have accepted the terms of the leave of absence until he/she has so notified the Provost in writing.
+The Employer will inform the Member in writing prior to April 15 for a leave commencing on July 1 or prior to October 15 for a leave commencing on January 1 of all agreed terms and conditions upon which the granting of leave is based, including a reference to the specific section(s) of the Collective Agreement which governs the type of leave granted and specifying a deadline (noted in Article 36.1(d), for acceptance or rejection of the said terms and conditions). - (d) The Member will not be deemed to have accepted the terms of the leave of absence until the Member has so notified the Provost in writing.
 Failure to accept the terms of leave by October 31 for a leave commencing on January 1 or April 30 for a leave commencing on July 1 will be deemed to constitute non-acceptance. - (e) An application for extension of a leave of absence without pay will be made in writing to the Dean at least four months before the approved leave is scheduled to end.
-The Dean will reply to the Member within three weeks of receiving the application. - (f) The deadlines for an application for a leave of absence without pay, and the deadlines for an extension of a leave, may be waived by agreement of the parties. - (g) A Member on leave of absence without pay will continue as a Member of the bargaining unit. - (h) While a Member is on leave of absence without pay, the Employer will not contribute towards the Member's benefits.
-However, if the Member wants his/her coverage to continue, except for short-term disability and long-term disability, the Employer will permit and facilitate such coverage with the Member paying the applicable premiums. - (i) Upon return from leave of absence without pay, the Member will be reinstated at the Member's current rank and at his/her former salary plus scale increases applicable to his/her salary rank. - (j) When a leave is taken to assume a full-time visiting appointment at another university, and upon evidence being adduced of the dates and responsibilities of the appointment to the satisfaction of the Provost, the period spent on the full-time visiting appointment will be counted as time in service to the University, except for purposes of eligibility to apply for sabbatical leave.
+The Dean will reply to the Member within three weeks of receiving the application. - (f) The deadlines for an application for a leave of absence without pay, and the deadlines for an extension of a leave, may be waived by agreement of the parties. - (g) A Member on leave of absence without pay will continue as a Member of the Bargaining Unit. - (h) While a Member is on leave of absence without pay, the Employer will not contribute towards the Member's group benefits plan.
+However, subject to the terms of the group benefits plan, excluding short-term disability and long-term disability, the Member shall be allowed to continue enrollment in the group benefits plan at the Member's own expense while on a leave of absence without pay.
+The Employer will permit and facilitate such coverage with the Member paying the applicable premiums by providing the Employer with post-dated cheques prior to the leave commencing. - (i) Upon return from leave of absence without pay, the Member will be reinstated at the Member's current rank and at the Member's former salary, plus scale increases applicable to the Member's salary rank. - (j) When a leave is taken to assume a full-time visiting appointment at another university, and upon evidence being adduced of the dates and responsibilities of the appointment to the satisfaction of the Provost, the period spent on the full-time visiting appointment will be counted as time in service to the University, except for purposes of eligibility to apply for sabbatical leave.

-35.2 Leave for Academic and Professional Development
+36.2 Leave for Academic and Professional Development